 Australia orders force evacuation of residents, tourists ahead of horrible fire conditions

-Australian authorities on Thursday declared a state of emergency and forced evacuation of residents, tourists and closure of roads in the bushfire zones in the states of New South Wales and Victoria ahead of Saturday's forecast of "horrible" fire conditions due to the intensified heat wave.
+Australian authorities on Thursday declared a state of emergency and forced the evacuation of residents, tourists and closure of roads in the bushfire zones in the states of New South Wales and Victoria ahead of Saturday's forecast of "horrible" fire conditions due to the intensified heatwave.
 Catastrophic blazes ripped through the country's south-east on New Year's eve, killing at least eight people and stranding holidaymakers.

 "So we're going to have a very long, difficult day of hot, dry winds, dominating out of the north, north-west before a southerly change emits.
 It is going to be a very dangerous day.
 It's going to be a very difficult day,'' Rural Fire Service Commissioner Shane Fitzsimmons said.
 As of Thursday, NSW was struggling with 113 fires burning across the state with over four million hectares burnt.